-Through its direction of 2 August, 2017 the FSSAI has operationalized the regulations related to revised standards for Milk and Milk Products and certain restriction on sale of cream.
-All FBOs will need to follow these amended regulations as of 2 August, 2017.
+Through its direction of 2 August 2017, the FSSAI has operationalized the regulations related to revised standards for Milk and Milk Products and certain restriction on the sale of cream.
+All FBOs will need to follow these amended regulations as of 2 August 2017.
 The enforcement of these regulations shall commence only after regulations are finally notified in the Gazette of India.

-The FSSAI has stated that the finalisation of the standards took a long time because of the revision that was required in the existing milk and milk products standards so as to harmonise them with Codex Standards as well as the various practices that are prevalent on the domestic dairy sector.
+The FSSAI has stated that the finalization of the standards took a long time because of the revision that was required in the existing milk and milk products standards so as to harmonize them with Codex Standards as well as the various practices that are prevalent on the domestic dairy sector.
 There was also a need to formulate new standards for some dairy products.
-Also the FSSAI had to take into consideration a vast number of stakeholder comments which they received in response to the draft notification.
-However, the amendment regulations are now finalised and the dairy industry and dairy producers as well as consumers are all will be happy to know that the standards have become operational.
+Also, the FSSAI had to take into consideration a vast number of stakeholder comments which they received in response to the draft notification.
+However, the amendment regulations are now finalized and the dairy industry and dairy producers, as well as consumers, are all will be happy to know that the standards have become operational.

 In the Food Safety and Standards (Prohibition and Restrictions on sales)